SDYS’ ChIMES Teaching Artists make every class engaging, dynamic, and full of learning opportunities for little ones and their parents and caregivers.

 After completing four years in the Army Band, he joined his wife in the Navy Band, where they completed a four-year tour of duty performing all over Europe and Africa.
 His next tour to Japan was for four years, performing all over Southeast Asia.

 Charlie plays the bass, cello and ukulele, and has been teaching ChIMES classes for several years.
-He also works as a Strings Teaching Artist and Instrument Librarian for SDYS.
+He also works as a Strings Teaching Artist for SDYS.